bbauska/ibm-intermediate-web-dev/README.md

 perform SEO tasks, and manage your in-house SEO team.

 SpyFu helps conduct the best competitor analysis.
-It allows you to legally spy on your competitors\' SEO practices.
+It allows you to legally spy on your competitors&apos; SEO practices.
 Regardless of what kind of services you sign up for, you will have access to all the data they uncover.